brettv30/Call-of-Duty-Game-Predictions/README.md

 # Call-of-Duty-Game-Predictions
-Using Machine Learning techniques to predict the outcome of Search &amp; Destroy games from the Call of Duty World League for the 2018 and 2019 seasons
+Used Logistic Regression and Random Forest Classification to predict the outcome of Search &amp; Destroy games from the Call of Duty World League for the 2018 and 2019 seasons.